ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/04-layouts.md

 ![The resulting Grid]({{<static "images/2.1.4.1.png">}})

-Remember, all WPF containers will fill the availble space - so the grid streches the last column and row to fill the remaining space.
+Remember, all WPF containers will fill the available space - so the grid stretches the last column and row to fill the remaining space.
 Also, any element declared as a child of the grid (in this case, our button), will be placed in the first grid cell - [0,0] (counted from the top-left corner).

 When declaring measurements in WPF, integer values correspond to logical units, which are 1/96th of an inch.
 We can also use relative values, by following a measurement with a `*`.
 This indicates the ratio of remaining space a column or row should take up after the elements with an exact size are positioned.
 I.e. a column with a width of `2*` will be twice as wide as one with a width of `1*`.